deminy/behat-rest-testing/README.md

 # TODOs

+* Allow to add project-related .feature files outside the repo.
 * Support different environments (development, QA, staging, production, etc).

 # Known Limitations

+* Not allow to add project-related .feature files outside the repo.
 * The code may not work under Windows platforms.

 # Credits